-To qualify as a REIT for tax purposes, we are required to distribute at least 90% of our REIT taxable income (determined for this purpose without regard to the dividends-paid deduction and excluding net capital gain) to our stockholders each year.
+We elected to be taxed as a REIT beginning with our taxable year ended December 31, 2016.
+To qualify as a REIT for tax purposes, we are required to distribute at least 90% of our REIT taxable income (determined for this purpose without regard to the dividends-paid deduction and excluding net capital gain) to our stockholders.
 We must also meet certain asset and income tests, as well as other requirements.
 We will monitor the business and transactions that may potentially impact our REIT status.
 If we fail to qualify as a REIT in any taxable year following the taxable year in which we initially elect to be taxed as a REIT, we will be subject to federal income tax (including any applicable alternative minimum tax) on our taxable income at regular corporate rates and generally will not be permitted to qualify for treatment as a REIT for federal income tax purposes for the four taxable years following the year during which our REIT qualification is lost unless the Internal Revenue Service grants us relief under certain statutory provisions.
 Such an event could materially adversely affect our net income and net cash available for distribution to our stockholders.
-We did not meet all of the qualifications to be a REIT under the Internal Revenue Code for the year ended December 31, 2015 and for the period from July 25, 2014 (inception) to December 31, 2014.
-As noted above, we intend to elect to be taxed as a REIT for the year ended December 31, 2016, pending the receipt of certain relief from the Internal Revenue Service.
+We did not meet all of the qualifications to be a REIT under the Internal Revenue Code for the year ended December 31, 2015 and the period from July 25, 2014 (inception) to December 31, 2014.